benbahrenburg/benCoding.Map/documentation/index.md

 Parameters:
 * title : String - The title of the Circle you would like to remove
+* tag : Integer - Identifier that can be used when removing the Circle
 <b>Sample</b>

+<b>Sampe removing circles using title property</b>
 <pre><code>
 //Add the core module into your project var map = require('bencoding.map');